Asset Forfeiture Defense: Defending Against Forfeitures

 - The proportionality defense: Based on a person’s Eighth Amendment rights, this asset forfeiture defense strategy argues that seizing certain assets constitutes a “grossly disproportionate” fine or penalty because the value of the property seized is not proportionate to the crime or offense in question.

-- The illegal search and seizure defense: Based on a person’s Fourth Amendment rights, this asset forfeiture defense involves arguing that law enforcement did not have the right to search for and/or seize certain property associated with a criminal case (because, for instance, they did not have a warrant or the warrant did not pertain to the property seized).
+- The illegal search and seizure defense: Based on a person’s Fourth Amendment rights, this asset forfeiture defense involves arguing that law enforcement did not have the right to search for and/or seize certain property associated with a criminal case (because, for example, the warrant had nothing to do with the seized property or they didn’t get a warrant).

 Given that these defense strategies put the burden of proof on the person facing forfeiture – and the fact that people usually have very little time to mount their defense (sometimes as little as 30 days), it’s crucial that people facing asset forfeiture start building their defense with an experienced lawyer as soon as possible.